 This is a scripture passage that many use in discipling new believers.
-The New International Version of the Bible footnotes this verse with the reminder that in the Greek language the word “temptation” or “tempted” can also mean “trial” or “testing.”
-It is a characteristic of the human condition that we often have doubts about God and we feel badly about them.
+The New International Version of the Bible footnotes this verse with the reminder that in the Greek language, the word “temptation” or “tempted” can also mean “trial” or “testing.”
+It is a characteristic of the human condition that we often doubt God and feel badly about them.
 But the story of Job in the Old Testament reveals that we should value our doubts because they bring God close.

 Daily he was taken outside and made to kneel down.
 They put a hood over his head and stated they were going to execute him.
 Then when he thought he was a goner, they pulled off the hood and laughed at his fear.

-He was deprived of sleep and light; often placed in cells with hundreds of screaming people; demanded to renounce his Christian faith—all tactics of psychological torture.
-He said, “All I had were doubts: whether God was with me; whether God still loved me; even if I was truly a Christian since I was so broken…I was raised never to question God and that doubt was a sin.”
+He was deprived of sleep and light, often placed in cells with hundreds of screaming people, demanded to renounce his Christian faith—all tactics of psychological torture.
+He said, “All I had were doubts: whether God was with me; whether God still loved me; even if was truly a Christian since I was so broken…I was raised never to question God and that doubt was a sin.”

 One day wanting to die, he finally prayed and said, “Lord, I have to talk about my doubts to you.
 I’m sorry it’s all I have to talk about.
 But I just want to be in touch with you again.”

 That night he felt a warm breath in the dungeon, a comforting sweet breath.
 And he said, “I learned that nothing must keep me from talking to God.
 I knew from that breath that He even wants to know about my doubts.